-- be current (approximately within the past 3 years); - be in the form of a letter from an appropriately credentialed professional, physician and/or school; - include medical information that describes the functional limitations of the disability; - include evaluation/diagnostic test results used to make the diagnosis; - indicate the requested accommodation with an explanation of its relevance to the disability.
+- 1. Be current (approximately within the past 3 years); - 2.
+Be in the form of a signed letter (on letterhead) from an appropriately credentialed professional, physician and/or school - 3.
+Include medical information that provides a disability diagnosis and describes the functional limitations of the disability, including symptom triggers, severity and prognosis; - 4.
+Include evaluation/diagnostic test results used to make the diagnosis; - 5.
+Indicate the requested accommodation with an explanation of its relevance to the disability.